AdEspresso

 Conclusion

 Facebook ad optimization is a continuous process of trial and error.
-While it’s not an easy process, it will save you a significant amount of time and resources in the long term.
+While it’s not an easy process, it is certainly worth investing the time and effort since Facebook ads are still one of the best ways to reach new customers.

 Any hacks you’d like to add to this list?
 Leave a comment!